 Examinations are held annually at local centres throughout Ireland.
-Fees are fixed on the assumption that the venue for examination will be provided by the school or teacher.
+Fees are fixed assuming the examination venue will be provided by the school or teacher.

-Any school or teacher presenting at least twenty candidates for examination in any one subject in any one subject may secure a local centre for that subject.
+Any school or teacher presenting at least twenty candidates for an examination in any one subject in any one subject may secure a local centre for that subject.
 Those presenting fewer than twenty candidates may obtain a centre by paying the equivalent to the fees of twenty candidates, or alternatively can send their candidates to the nearest existing centre.

 Exam rooms should be clean, warm, and well lit.
-A table, chair and socket (for the examiner's laptop if required) should be provided in venues.
+A table, chair, water and socket (for the examiner's laptop if required) should be provided in venues.
 Noise levels outside the exam room should be kept to a minimum.